 And if we are expecting someone to reward us for our work on ourselves, for our newly developed anti-racism stance, we need to start over and remember, taking someone else's pain and trauma and trying to turn it into attention for yourself is wrong.
 We can’t make it about us.

 Once we’ve started the work to educate ourselves, it’s time to start using our power and privilege to begin dismantling the very system that gives us that power and privilege.
+When dismantling that system makes us nervous about losing our power, we are doing it right.

 Remember: